orestesleal/grep_egrep_sed_awk/README.md

 - oui.sh
-  Parse Ethernet mac addresses from the file passed as input in the first argument and then use the oui.txt Vendor DB for getting the vendor for each MAC address.
+  Parse Ethernet mac addresses from the file passed as input in the first argument and then use the oui.txt Vendor DB for getting the vendor for each MAC address. clt.c is an alternative tool coded specifically to make an http 1.1 request and download the OUI db oui.txt to be used for this script

 - format.sh
   a sed(1) formatter for a language described on doc.txt the output can be seen